Modern Standard Chinese (Mandarin) 1A

 - OtherDetails -

-- Additional materials — a textbook and CD
+- Additional materials — a textbook

+This course is for novice Chinese language learners with limited or no prior proficiency in the language.
 Explore Mandarin - the rich cultural language used in modern China today.
 You will be introduced to the language through online tutorials and collaboration with your peers with the aim of developing listening, speaking, reading and writing skills.
 The subject presents language that would be used in everyday situations you are likely to encounter in both Australian and Chinese contexts.

 You will undertake a range of activities that can be integrated into any busy lifestyle.
 The subject anticipates difficulties and provides suggestions on how you can resolve or avoid them.
-You will need access to a computer, broadband internet connection, webcam and a microphone headset for this subject.

 - Speaking (20%)